larsenjohn/herebyaccident/_posts/2016-04-20-jekyll-site-hosted-on-github.md

 # Host a Jekyll site on Github

 This is a super condensed version of [these docs](https://help.github.com/articles/creating-project-pages-manually/).
 All things below are referencing a site already manually set up for jekyll development.
 You can also just use the **automatic generator** for simple informational projects.
+Or generate one and clone the source to build off of it.

 ***
 <hr class="rule">